OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:24

-The disciples went and woke him, saying, “Master, Master, we’re going to drown!”
-He got up and rebuked the wind and the raging waters; the storm subsided, and all was calm.
+The disciples approached him and woke him, saying, “Master, Master, we’re in peril!”
+He arose and rebuked the wind and the turbulent waters; the storm subsided, and all was calm.

 ## Luke 8:25

 “Where is your faith?” he asked his disciples.
-In fear and amazement, they asked one another, “Who is this?
+Filled with awe and wonder, they questioned one another, “Who is this?
 He commands even the winds and the water, and they obey him.”

 ---

 ## Luke 8:26

-They traveled to the region of the Gerasenes, which is across the lake from Galilee.
+They travelled to the region of the Gerasenes, which is across the lake from Galilee.

 ## Luke 8:27